(previously known as Gracillaria arenosella)

 The Caterpillars of this species live in a web sometimes hidden under bark.
 They have been reported as feeding on a variety of items, including :

-The adult moths of this species have forewings that are speckled brown, and that have fringes along the inner margin that are longer than the width of the rest of the wing.
-The hindwings narrower, and have fringes along the costa and even longer ones along the inner margin.
+The adult moths of this species have forewings that are speckled brown, and that have fringes along the hind margin that are longer than the width of the rest of the wing.
+The hindwings narrower, and have fringes along the costa and even longer ones along the hind margin.
 The antennae are longer than the forewings.
 The wingspan is about 1 cm.

 The species has been found in :